scott-eric-kaufman/the-whole-sek/content/the-valve/2005-11-02-citations-the-damage-done-or-how-much-lacan-before-i-resort-to-insult-and-violence.md

-## Citations &amp; The Damage Done; or, How Much Lacan Before I Resort to Insult and Violence?
+## Citations & The Damage Done; or, How Much Lacan Before I Resort to Insult and Violence?

  * Originally posted at http://www.thevalve.org/go/valve/article/c/